 Integrated Compliance Strategy

 These four regimes overlap.
-A single incident—say, a workplace injury involving a disabled employee—can trigger ESA, OHSA, and AODA obligations simultaneously.
-Proactive compliance requires:
+A single incident (say, a workplace injury involving a disabled employee) can trigger ESA, OHSA, and AODA obligations simultaneously.
+This is why Q1 compliance checkpoints matter: staying ahead of deadlines prevents cascading liability.

 - Documented policies across hiring, safety, accommodation, compensation, and termination.